deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Fact check.
 She was in a hospital, with a drip in her hand.
 The gravity felt normal.
 The air had a certain… *richness* to it, warm and nourishing.
 She couldn't tell what the voices outside were saying---their volume was much too tactful for that---but the cadences *sounded* English.

-She carefully selected the right word. "...Hello?"
+She carefully selected the right word. "…Hello?"

 The conversation outside ceased, and then there were brisk footsteps, a rustle of scrubs, and a middle-aged nurse poked her head round the door.

 Her face lit up on seeing Xiù.
 "Oh!
 Hi!"

-Xiù froze, having not planned the conversation this far ahead. "...Hi.
-Uh..."
+Xiù froze, having not planned the conversation this far ahead. "…Hi.
+Uh…"

 "Oh it's okay honey, you're a bit disoriented right now, eh?"

 "A-a little."
-Xiù nodded. “...I'm in Vancouver?”
+Xiù nodded. "…I'm in Vancouver?"

 "Yep!"
-The nurse patted the bed “I'm Liz.
-Am I okay to sit down?”
+The nurse patted the bed "I'm Liz.
+Am I okay to sit down?"

 "S-sure."